treboryatska/gitdao/README.md

 - Read the Complete git history of the `daoContributors.txt` file
 - Only consider an address of a user if it was written by the same user.
 If not ignore it.

-#### 2.1 Complete history of the `daoContributors.txt` file
+#### 2.1 CFR - Check 1 - Complete git history

 We will have to look at all git history of this file, not just the last version of it, to avoid someone adding their public key and then removing it.
 Also tokens can be transferred between users (*pending to improve*).

-We have the script [fullHistoryOfFile.sh](fullHistoryOfFile.sh) that will give us the full history of of the `daoContributors.txt` file in a git repository.
+We have the script [cfr.sh](cfr.sh) that will give us the full history of of the `daoContributors.txt` file in a git repository.

 So if your file today has: